 Stórhöfði is home to the biggest puffin colony in Iceland.
 There’s also the surreal geological beach of Klauf.
 On the coastal track to Stórhöfði you can see incredible views, wild cliff formations and lots of puffins along the way.

-All photo’s are my own, and subject to copyright.
-Please contact me if you would like to use a particular picture you’ve seen on my blog.
-Feel free to share a link to my blog articles and pictures on social media.
+All photo’s on this blog are my own, and subject to copyright.
+Please contact me if you would like to use a particular picture you’ve seen in one of my articles.
+You’re welcome to share a link to my blog articles and pictures on social media.